OWASP/owasp-mastg/Document/0x06g-Testing-Network-Communication.md

         * TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA256
         * TLS_ECDHE_RSA_WITH_AES_128_CBC_SHA

-- The Certificate have a SHA256 fingerprint and must be signed with at least 2048-bit RSA key or a 256-bit Elliptic-Curve Cryptography (ECC) key
+- The Certificate has a SHA256 fingerprint and must be signed with at least 2048-bit RSA key or a 256-bit Elliptic-Curve Cryptography (ECC) key.

-ATS restrictions can be disabled by configuring exceptions in the Info.plist file under the NSAppTransportSecurity key.
-These exceptions can be allied to
+ATS restrictions can be disabled by configuring exceptions in the file Info.plist under the NSAppTransportSecurity key.
+These exceptions can be allied to:
-- allow insecure connections (HTTP),
+- Allow insecure connections (HTTP),
-- lower the minimum TLS version,
+- Lower the minimum TLS version,
-- disable PFS and
+- Disable PFS and
-- allow connections to local domains
+- Allow connections to local domains.

-Starting from January 1 2017, Apple App Store review and requires justification if ATS exceptions are defined
+Starting from January 1 2017, Apple App Store reviews require justification if ATS exceptions are defined.

--- TODO: Decribe ATS exceptions --
+-- TODO: Describe ATS exceptions --

 #### Static Analysis